ytalhatamer/DMS_PrimerDesignTool/README.md

     2. Reverse complement of left wing of reverse NNS primer (Forward)

 *****************************************************************
-Just to provide an example, I put two files in the folder. tolC_gene.fasta, tolC_protein.fasta You can run main.py and gene starts at position 64.
+Just to provide an example, I put two files in the input folder: oxb14-tolC.fasta You can run main.py and gene starts at position 519.
-The output csv file is also provided in the folder.
+The output csv file is also provided in the output folder.
 *****************************************************************